-- The opening of new fully accessible stations across the network.
-This has included - Marsh Barton, Reading Green Park and Portway Parkway - The completion of work at Dawlish station, which has included the provision of lifts.
-This has made the station fully accessible for the first time - Further development work on new stations coming to the GWR network, ensuring Accessibility is at the forefront of these projects - A new Passenger Assist waiting room was delivered in Partnership with Network Rail at London Paddington - Improved meeting point signage at all our staffed stations - 78 platforms at GWR managed stations have had tactile paving added to the platform edge.
+- The opening of a new fully accessible station, Ashley Down - The completion of Access for All work at Theale station, which has included the provision of lifts.
+This has made the station fully accessible for the first time - Further development work on new stations coming to the GWR network, ensuring Accessibility is at the forefront of these projects - Further development work for non-accessible stations, such as Tilehurst - Improved platform access, including a new lift, at Maidenhead station - Opening of Gloucester Forecourt, which included increased accessible parking - Provision of Room-mate technology to all accessible toilets - Access for all funding gained for Bodmin Parkway, Castle Cary and Stroud.